Introduction – Setting The Stage

 By the Numbers – Roughly seven-in-ten (72%) Americans say they believe in heaven — defined as a place “where people who have led good lives are eternally rewarded.”
 But at the same time, 58% of U.S. adults also believe in hell — a place “where people who have led bad lives and die without being sorry are eternally punished.” (http://www.pewresearch.org/fact-tank/2015/11/10/most-americans-believe-in-heaven-and-hell/)

-Of course, it is not surprising that more people would be believe in Heaven that believe in Hell.
-But whether or not we believe (our opinion) either of them are real or not will not change the reality (the Truth) that either of them are real or not.
+Of course, it is not surprising that more people would believe in Heaven than would believe in Hell.
+But whether or not we believe (our opinion) that either of them are real or not will not change the reality (the Truth) that either of them are real or not.
 Is that something you would want to bet (the “big wager”) your eternal life on?

 The Second Big Wager – If, as we have presupposed, there is a Heaven and there is a Hell, what does it mean to have “led good lives” or to have “led bad lives?”
 How good is good enough?
 At what point does the scale tip away from Hell to Heaven?
 And whose scale is being used anyway?
 Whose standard would we have to measure up to?
 Are there not multiple paths to God?

 Buddha called himself a teacher.
 Mohammed called himself a teacher and a prophet.
 Jesus called himself a teacher, a prophet and a savior.
 In other words, he came to rescue us from something that we could not rescue ourselves from.
 Only Jesus diagnosed the human race as “enslaved to the guilt and power of sin, in desperate need of a Savior.”
 The other religions in effect say: “Pull your life together.”
 Only Christ says: “Grab the life-rope of the cross.”
 Other religions say, “Do this.
 Do that.”
 Christ says, “Done.” (http://commonground.co.za/?resources=is-jesus-the-only-way-to-god)